Commercial Opportunities in a Renaissance of Self-Hosting

 • Mindshare/Dev Familiarity - AWS’s APIs, in particular, have become an industry standard.
 There’s a moat in mindshare and developer training.

 • Proprietary Edge - Hyperscaler customers are often buying more than just raw compute.
 E.g. AWS “services” are just that: APIs either with AWS proprietary technology for a managed service like Sagemaker or know-how to manage larger deployments at scale like RDS.
-They also have a literal edge in infrastructure like edge compute (physically distributed CDNs) or bandwidth (physical cabling to allow for faster transit times).
+They also have a literal edge in infrastructure like edge compute (physically distributed CDNs), bandwidth (physical cabling to allow for faster transit times), or redundancy support (S3 has event nines of durability).

 • Cost Basis - Due to their scale, hyperscalers can also theoretically deliver products at a lower cost than anyone else (even if they keep their higher margins today).